Settling in Australia

 - arrange to have all phone, gas, water, and electricity bill schedules disconnected & pay all outstanding bills

 - update your MyUC Portal with your overseas address

 - ask the Post Office to forward your mail (fees may apply)

 - register your details with the Alumni Office

 - return borrowed library books, videos, household items, etc.

-- make time to say goodbye to friends that you've made here, staff that you know and people that you adore
+- make time to say goodbye to all the friends that you've made here

 Now that you've done all of those, tell the world you are coming home!